Visit St. Marys & Cumberland Island

 Gum Branch Nature Preserve and Trail (Multi-Use)

 A few miles west of St. Mary’s and Cumberland Island.
 It is in the upper reaches of Gum Branch, a creek flowing eastward to waters of the Crooked River and Cumberland Sound.
 You’ll see flatwoods type long-leaf and slash pine forest with heavy blueberry and gallberry under-story.
-Camden PSA has set up a disc golf course on the paths. the entrance is at Kingland's Howard Peeples Park on Gross Road.
+Camden PSA has set up a disc golf course on the paths.
+The entrance is at Kingland's Howard Peeples Park on Gross Road.

 website